stevendz/stevendz/README.md

 Firebase | Google Cloud | MongoDB

 Dart | JavaScript | C#

+### I am always up for ... 🍻
+- a discussion on the newest mobile framworks and trends

+- interesting and unique pitch-ideas

+- a way to improve the world or myself

+- or just some cold beers and nice smalltalk

 ### My absolute favorites ... 💖
 🦄 I love CODING